Welcome to Rita Music Studio

 ~Aldous Huxley, Music at Night and Other Essays

-Rita Hovanesian is an award-winning musician and music educator with over 30 years of teaching experience.
-A rigorously trained classical pianist who earned a Bachelor of Music in Piano Performance from California State University of Northridge (CSUN) and a Master of Fine Arts in Piano Performance from the University of California, Los Angeles (UCLA).
+Rita Hovanesian is an award-winning musician and music educator with over 30 years of teaching experience and holds an MFA in Piano Performance from the University of California, Los Angeles (UCLA).
+As a rigorously trained classical pianist, she studied with Antoinette Perry at UCLA, received several scholarships, and was an Assistant Lecturer in the Keyboard Department.
 She has performed in solo, chamber and orchestral concerts throughout the United States.
+She also studied with John Perry and Eduardo Delgado.

-Rita truly believes that making music, at any age or level, is one of life’s greatest joys.
 In 2020, she founded Rita Music Studio to share her passion for teaching and her love of music with a broad range of students.
-Previously, Rita directed various music programs at local elementary schools and, in 2012, she started the Adult and Yamaha Music School program at Keyboard Concepts, serving as Director of Music Education for eight years.
-Rita is active in various professional music organizations including: Music Teachers Association of California (MTAC), Music Teachers National Association (MTNA) and California Association of Professional Music Teachers (CAPMT).
-Through her affiliation with these organizations and under her coaching, her students have found many paths to enjoy, create and excel in their musical pursuits.
+In 2012, she founded the Adult and Yamaha Music School program at Keyboard Concepts, serving as Director of Music Education for eight years.
+Rita has also directed various music programs at local elementary schools and is active in professional music organizations including: Music Teachers Association of California (MTAC), Music Teachers National Association (MTNA) and California Association of Professional Music Teachers (CAPMT).
+Through her coaching and resources, her students have won top prizes at competitions, found different musical paths to enjoy, and excelled in their pianistic pursuits.

 We believe that all children can learn and are ready to begin music training at a young age.
 Our programs are carefully designed to meet the unique needs and developmental stages of each age group.